"History has many cunning passages". - T. S. Eliot

 A clergy view shines through.

 Spread over the plentiful space from the Danube to the neighborhood of the Scythian Black Sea, do there inhabit fierce and barbarous nations, which are said to have burst forth in manifold variety like a swarm of bees from a honeycomb or a sword from a sheath, as is the barbarian custom, from the island of Scania, surrounded in different directions by the ocean.
 For indeed there is there a tract for the very many people of Alania, and the extremely well-supplied region of Dacia, and the very extensive passage of Greece.
 Dacia is the middle-most of these.
 Protected by very high alps in the manner of a crown and after the fashion of a city. - [From chapter 2, second paragraph in Gesta Normannorum by the chronicler Dudo ca. 1015]

 In 1911, during the Norman Millennium celebrations, the city of Rouen in Normandy decided to create two copies of its Rollo statue.
-One replica was sent as a gift to Rollo's putative birthplace somewhere around Ålesund, Norway.
-The earls of Moere were headquartered somewhere nearby Ålesund, it is estimated.
+One replica was sent as a gift to Ålesund, Norway.
+The earls of Moere were headquartered somewhere nearby Ålesund, it is suggested.